fetzi/jdi/README.md

 This code assures that if a object with the name "foo" is registered in the dependency injection container it will be available in this class instances automatically.

 ## Lazy Injection
-If you define a property as protected, the class constructor of JDIBaseClass will automatically inject this property lazyly.
+If you define a property as protected, the class constructor of JDIBaseClass will automatically inject this property lazily.
 That means that the property closure gets executed just before the first property usage.

-Here is a short example of a class with directly injected and lazyly injected properties:
+Here is a short example of a class with directly injected and lazily injected properties:
 <pre><code>class SampleClass extends Jopic\DI\JDIBaseClass {
     /**
      * this value gets injected on constructor call